 Cook gently for about 4-5 minutes or until the mushrooms are cooked the way you like them, then add the parmesan and parsley, stir until the cheese melts, add salt and pepper to taste, and serve.

-COOK TIME - You can see the rice consistency in my video, I would say this falls somewhere in the middle, if you want softer grains then add another couple minutes to the cook time.
+COOK TIME – You can see the rice consistency in the recipe video, I would say this falls somewhere in the middle, if you want softer grains then add another couple minutes to the cook time.